 The book called for an old vinyl table cloth for the back and terry cloth for the front, but I didn't have a vinyl table cloth and didn't want to go out and purchase one.
 Instead, I used an old fleece blanket that we weren't using any more for the backing and my new Crate & Barrel fabric for the front.

 I folded the blanket into fours, divided each quarter section by three and cut out my wedges to that size from my remnants.
 After cutting all the wedges, I sewed them together.
 Once the front was finished, I lined it up to the backing and worked on how I was going to get a perfect circle with the sunburst pattern centered.
-I decided to attach a safety pin to the center of the front face and a string (as long as the radius) attached and moved the string around the
+I decided to attach a safety pin to the center of the front face and a string (as long as the radius) attached and moved the string around the blanket, cutting wherever the end touched.

 For the binding, I just made some double bias tape to finish the project off.
 It was a beautiful day today, around 75 degrees and sunny, so we decided to use the picnic blanket today with a great picnic at the park down the street.